openpass-sso/passport-openpass/README.md

           });
         });
       } else {
-        // The account at Google has previously logged in to the app.
+        // The account at OpenPass has previously logged in to the app.
 Get the
-        // user record associated with the Google account and log the user in. db.get('SELECT * FROM users WHERE id = ?', [ cred.user_id ], function(err, user) {
+        // user record associated with the OpenPass account and log the user in. db.get('SELECT * FROM users WHERE id = ?', [ cred.user_id ], function(err, user) {
           if (err) { return cb(err); }
           if (!user) { return cb(null, false); }